ocamllabs/icfp2016-blog/ICFP/datafun-a-functional-datalog.md

 abstract: Tuesday 20th 1150-1215 AM (ICFP 2016)
 ---

+Datafun - a langauge that has been discovered / invented.
+Somewhere between the two.

 Datafun is:
 * a simply-typed lambda-calculus
 * where types are posets & some are semilattices